Glaucoma Care in Gurgaon

 Read the research articles

-This article has been written by Dr Shibal Bhartiya, a glaucoma specialist in Gurgaon known for ethical, patient-centred glaucoma care and independent glaucoma second opinions.
+This article was written by Dr Shibal Bhartiya, fellowship-trained glaucoma specialist and Mayo Clinic Research Collaborator, Clinical Director at Marengo Asia Hospitals, Gurugram, known for ethical, patient-centred glaucoma care and independent glaucoma second opinions.
+This article was edited in April 2026.

-She has published peer-reviewed research on glaucoma practice, examining how treatment decisions should balance medical evidence, patient preferences, and long-term vision outcomes.
+She has published peer-reviewed research on glaucoma management, examining how treatment decisions should balance medical evidence, patient preferences, and long-term vision outcomes.

 Consultation Details for Glaucoma Surgery in Gurgaon